jeherve/WP-Facebook-applications/readme.txt

 == Changelog ==

+= 0.4.2 =
+* Update to the latest version of Facebook PHP SDK

+= 0.4.1 =
+* Solve bug causing TinyMCE buttons disappearing

 = 0.4 =
 * i18n of the plugin
 * Plugin is now translated to French and Hungarian
-* Added possibility not to filter content for non-fans
+* Add possibility not to filter content for non-fans

 = 0.3.1 =
 * Changing version number in plugin root file